Golf Club Distances: How far does each golf club hit the ball?

 A cross between a wood and an iron, the appropriately-titled hybrids offer golfers solid distance and more forgiveness than long irons on mishit shots.

-They were originally known as ‘rescue clubs’ thanks to their popularity amongst players who landed in the rough.
+They were originally known as ‘rescue clubs' thanks to their popularity amongst players who landed in the rough and offer approximately the same swing speed as their fairway wood counterparts on-average.

 It depends on the lie, but male players average around 180 yards with a hybrid club, while women average 135 yards.